milofultz/tinybrainfans/wiki/Programming/HTML/pug.md

 Packages in {{Sublime Text}} are interdependent on each other and many of the default packages are inferior to third-party (e.g. Babel over Javascript).
 When Pug's Javascript syntax is not cooperating or popping to allow Pug's syntax to take over again, you can `Disable Package > Javascript` and install `Babel` and this will cause Pug to correctly highlight conditionals and the succeeding code.

+If this does not work, you can switch over to `Pug (Python)` and that will do ok.

 ## References

 1. https://www.sitepoint.com/a-beginners-guide-to-pug/